 Top of the Backswing

 Your front shoulder should turn behind the ball to reach the top of the backswing.
-Avoid the impulse to stand up and keep your posture and balance by holding your back leg bent.
-When reaching the top of the backswing your body ought to be completely coiled and geared up for the downswing.
+Avoid the impulse to stand up and keep your posture and balance by bending your back leg.
+When reaching the top of the backswing, your body ought to be completely coiled and geared up for the downswing.

-After you have completed your backswing there should be a slight delay before commencing with the downswing.
+After you have completed your backswing, there should be a slight delay before commencing the downswing.
 Hurrying your downswing is almost certain to prevent good contact.

-The pause at the top end of the backswing allows you to harmonize all the moving parts in your swing, create an effortless rhythm necessary for solid contact.
-Hold your top position for a moment before starting your downswing.
+The pause at the top end of the backswing allows you to harmonize all the moving parts in your swing, creating an effortless rhythm for solid contact.
+Hold your top position for a moment before you start your downswing.

-Initiate your downswing by sensing that your right shoulder and right hip drive in harmony in the direction of the ball and that your arms (not shoulders) are falling downwards for peak speed at impact.
+Initiate your downswing by sensing that your right shoulder and right hip drive in harmony in the ball’s direction and that your arms (not shoulders) are falling downwards for peak speed at impact.

-The harmonious movement of the hip and shoulder the hips will be ahead of the shoulder allowing the lower body to lead the swing.
-By starting the swing in this way, your hips will turn to the left instead of sliding ahead too much thus avoiding the reverse pivot and promote the creation of maximum speed.
+The harmonious movement of the hip and shoulder—the hips will be ahead of the shoulder, allowing the lower body to lead the swing.
+By starting the swing in this way, your hips will turn to the left instead of sliding ahead too much, thus avoiding the reverse pivot and promoting the creation of maximum speed.

-Starting the downswing by pushing your hips forward too soon encourages the body to lean towards the back thus creating the reverse pivot that slows your swing down thereby inhibiting you from achieving the highest speed that you are capable of.
+Starting the downswing by pushing your hips forward too soon encourages the body to lean towards the back, creating the reverse pivot that slows your swing down and inhibits you from achieving the highest speed you can.